 Meanwhile, she met a guy on her night-shift job who displayed a continuing interest in her, despite her best efforts to ward him off.

-Nothing personal, she told him, but betwe en an absent dad and abusive husband, she’d had enough of men.
+Nothing personal, she told him, but between an absent dad and abusive husband, she’d had enough of men.
 Her ability to trust had been crushed.

-Though he got off an hour before she did, he would remain behind every day to help her clean up.
+Though he got off an hour before she did, he would stay behind every day to help her clean up.
 Eventually, he wore her down and she took him up on an invitation to an after-work breakfast.

 “We talked about everything,” she said, and capping the graveyard shift with a sunrise breakfast became a regular thing.
 And she said, “The longer we talked, the closer we got.”